GameOfThreads2018/RayTracer/README.md

 - **Surfaces**: this folder contains .h and .cpp files for Sphere and Plane objects.

 **Intended Output**
--Pixel values are outputted to render.ppm.
+- Pixel values are outputted to render.ppm.
 You can download GIMP or any other graphics editor to view .ppm files generated for this project.
 For this project I personally used GIMP, the link provided below. https://www.gimp.org/downloads/